-- Find out as much as possible about the disease process, treatment options and what to expect by reading, talking to people and asking questions.
+- Find out as much as possible about kidney failure, your treatment options and what to expect by reading, talking to people and asking questions.

-- Try to have regular, gentle exercise.
+- Have regular, gentle exercise.

-- Try to maintain relationships with family and friends, even though you may not feel your best or have a lot of energy.
-It is to be expected that with changes in health come changes in relationships, both from your side and from theirs.
-Remember that there is never a time that you will need the support of your friends and family more; social and psychological support is as important to your mental health as correct medical treatment is to your physical health.
+- Keep up your relationships with your family/whānau and friends.
+Even though you may not feel your best or have a lot of energy, you will need their support – social and psychological support is as important to your mental health as correct medical treatment is to your physical health.

-The New Zealand Kidney Foundation has patient support centres around New Zealand for people with kidney failure.
-This consists of a group of trained volunteers who have experienced kidney failure in their own families and offer their time to talk and share stories about their own personal experiences.
+Most also have their own patient-run organisations and support groups.
+You can find out about these from your renal unit staff or from Kidney Health NZ.
+Kidney health NZ has patient support centres around the country for people with kidney failure.
+These are run by trained volunteers who have experienced kidney failure in their own families/whānau, and who offer their time to talk and share stories.

 Kidney Health NZ This national organisation provides information on how your kidneys work, kidney conditions treatment and how to find a support group.